 - Wales Essential Skills Level 2 in Communication or Application of Number

 - Minimum number of A Levels required: 2

-- Subject specific requirements: A minimum of 64 UCAS points must be taken from relevant A2 level subjects.
-Relevant subjects include Computing, IT, Maths, Physics and Music Technology
+- Subject specific requirements: We require one A Level in a relevant subject including Computing, IT, Maths, Physics and Music Technology

 - Is general studies acceptable?
 Yes